HMetcalfeW/cartographer/README.md

 1. Open an issue describing your idea or problem.
 2. Submit a pull request with your changes and relevant tests.

+### Further Testing Needs

+While core functionalities are tested, more comprehensive unit tests are needed for:

+-   **Refactored Dependency Analyzers:** Comprehensive unit tests are needed for each `Analyzer` implementation (e.g., `OwnerRefAnalyzer`, `LabelSelectorAnalyzer`, `IngressAnalyzer`, `HPAAnalyzer`, `PodSpecAnalyzer`) to ensure their isolated logic is thoroughly validated.
+-   **Enhanced Error Handling:** Specific test cases to trigger and verify the new, more descriptive error messages for conflicting flags and malformed YAML inputs.

+These tests will improve the project's robustness and prevent regressions in these critical areas.

 ## License
 This project is licensed under the Apache 2.0 License.
 See the LICENSE file for full details.